 - Finally, add some more sparkly details with pompoms, pipe cleaners or sequins (if using).

-2) Magic firework painting: this simple paint-resist idea makes a magical colourful sky
+2) Magic firework painting: this simple crayon-resist idea makes a magical colourful sky

-You’ll need: white paper, colourful crayons, black paint and paintbrush
+You’ll need: white paper, colourful crayons, black paint and a paintbrush

-- Now they paint over the top of the whole page with black paint.
-The wax from the crayon will resist the paint so the fireworks are still visible.
+- Next, they paint over the top of the whole page with black paint.
+The wax from the crayon will resist the paint so the fireworks pop out.